 Veterinary Supervised Boarding

 Enjoy peace of mind knowing your pet is being cared for in the cleanest and safest environment possible.
+Only trained technicians are involved in the care and treatment of your pets while boarding.
 Homosassa Animal and Bird Hospital has monitored security and fire systems.
 If your pet has a complicated medical condition or needs daily medications, our staff has the expertise to provide the care needed.
-Each staff member is trained and able to contact Dr. Hall as needed.
 Admissions and discharges are available from 8:00am to 5:30pm, Monday thru Friday, and Weekends from 9:00am to 1:00pm.
 Rates are based on species and/or body weight.

 DOGS: Your dog will be housed in the cleanest environment possible.
 Physical contact between dogs is avoided to protect your pet from disease exchange and injury.
 All dogs receive three walks per day.
 AT NO ADDITIONAL CHARGE TO YOU!
 All dogs staying with us seven nights or longer receive a complimentary bath, nail trim, and ear cleaning on the day before discharge.
 Safe and sanitary toys are also provided at no cost.
 We require all canine boarders to be current on Rabies, Distemper/Parvo, and Bordatella vaccines and have a current fecal parasite check